 The first man and woman were not made the same way.
-That is not a gender role – males and females are made the same way since then.
+That is not a gender role – males and females are made the same way (in the wombs of women) since then.

 Gen 2:23 And Adam said, this is now bone of my bones, and flesh of my flesh: she shall be called Woman, because she was taken out of Man.

 “Bone of my bones, flesh of my flesh” denotes a type of sameness.
 If being called woman instead of man is a gender role, it is a gender role I have never broken, and which I have no intention of breaking.
-It is also a gender role that will not justify the existence of a whole “Council on Biblical Manhood and Womanhood”, as everyone understands it and there is hardly anyone who desires to break it.
-Even then, there is no “should” to the gender role – God does not say men and women should be called different things.
+It is also a gender role that will not justify the existence of a whole “Council on Biblical Manhood and Womanhood”, as everyone understands the meaning of these words and there is hardly anyone who desires to break it.
+Even then, there is no “should” to the gender role – God does not say men and women should be called different words.

 Gen 2:24 Therefore shall a man leave his father and his mother, and shall cleave unto his wife: and they shall be one flesh.

 If husbands cleaving to wives were a gender role of men, then wives do not need to cleave to their husbands.
-But then, this is no command to men which women are excluded from, so I believe (from other scripture) both wives and husbands ought to cleave.
+But then, this is no command to men , and I believe (from other scripture) both wives and husbands ought to cleave.
 Cleaving is not a gender role for men.

 Being one flesh is obviously not a gender role.